tu2-atmanand/task-board-docs/docs/Features/EditingATask.md

 There are two ways to edit the old content of your task.

-## From the markdown file
+The obvious method is directly editing from the markdown file, explained in detail here : [Edit Task from File](../How_To/HowToEditATask.md#from-the-markdown-file).

-This is the normal method, on how you use to edit the content of the task from the parent markdown file.
-You will have to open the markdown file, which contains the task and edit any property of the task you want.
+But using the [Edit Task Window](../Components/EditTaskWindow.md), you can easily edit the task without opening the parent markdown file.

-After you done editing, you can simply switch your focus from the editor to the [Task Board View](../Components/Task_Board_Pane.md) and your task will be instantly refreshed on the Task Board.

-## Using Edit Task Window
+## How to use the window

-This features allows you to directly edit the cotent of the tasks from the board.
-You dont have to open the parent markdown file of this task to edit it.
-The chnages will be reflected in the markdown file.
+This features allows you to directly edit the content of the tasks from the board.
+You don't have to open the parent markdown file of this task to edit it.
+The changes will be reflected in the markdown file.

 **Step 1 :** Click on the Edit Icon button to open the **Edit Task Window**.